charliecalvert/CloudNotes/Assignments/Browser/LearnLocalStorage.md

 ## View Data {#summary}

-Review the instructions in the [Get Started][#get-started] section on displaying data to the user.
+Review the instructions in the [Get Started](#get-started) section on displaying data to the user.
 In a display component such as **ShowAddress**, we call **getByIndex** to retrieve a single record.
 For instance, assuming you are tracking the record we want to display to the user by maintaining an index, we might write code like this:

 ```JavaScript
 import { getByIndex, getCount } from './elf-local-storage';